 In 2014 the latest technology in printing, a high-speed color inkjet printing system, was installed at J&Q. Color inkjet combines and prints all color images, copy and personalized variables in one production process.
 Benefits include reduced postage and production costs, unlimited versioning, elimination of preprinted forms and shorter schedules.

-We offer the latest in direct mail production and integrated marketing solutions, as well as data services, personalization technologies, quality processes and certified data security practices.
+We offer the latest in direct mail production, as well as data services, personalization technologies, quality processes and certified data security practices.
 The innovation, flexibility, and solid financial credentials that propelled us throughout our history remain at the core of the way we work today.

 Johnson & Quin’s history includes these highlights: